- Many modules to choose from

-The following syntax allows us to import the names of all* objects contained in a module into the namespace of the current script:
+The syntax below allows us to import the names of all* objects contained in a module into the namespace of the current script:

 from myModule import *

-* With the exception of names which start with an underscore.
+* With the exception of names starting with an underscore, which are private.

-While this approach can save some typing during development and in interactive sessions, it is generally discouraged because it pollutes the main namespace and has a negative impact on code readability.
+This approach can save some typing during development and in interactive sessions, but it is generally discouraged when releasing code – because it pollutes the main namespace, and has a negative impact on code readability.

-Rather than importing everything from a module, we can be more selective and import only the objects we need to use in the current script:
+Rather than importing everything from a module, we can be more selective and import only the objects we need in the current script:

 from myModule import myFunction, myOtherFunction, someVariable